What is buckwheat?

 Top 5 health benefits of buckwheat

-However, if avoiding gluten is important for you make sure you check labels when purchasing buckwheat products.
-This is because some commercial products, such as soba noodles, may be made using buckwheat combined with wheat and, therefore, not be gluten free.
+Buckwheat is naturally gluten-free, making it suitable for those with coeliac disease.
+However, if avoiding gluten is important for you, make sure you check labels when purchasing buckwheat products.
+This is because some commercial products such as soba noodles may be made using buckwheat combined with wheat and therefore will not be gluten-free.

 2. Rich in antioxidants

-Buckwheat has an enviable antioxidant profile, better than that of many common cereal grains, such as oats or wheat.
-As well as including plant compounds like rutin
+Buckwheat has an enviable antioxidant profile, better than that of many common cereal grains like oats or wheat.
+As well as containing plant compounds like rutin, it is one of the richest food sources of d-chiro inositol.

 3. May be beneficial for blood sugar management